FOSTER CARE FOR AAPS

 If your application is successful, we will organise our Animal Welfare team to come and perform a home check.
 These are relaxed and usually take around 20 minutes and help us to establish your needs as a foster carer as well.

-Ideally, we look for homes that will provide a calm environment for the cats.
+Ideally, we look for homes that will provide a calm environment for the animals.
 A spare room, to accomodate the cat or kitten, is essential.
 If your home visit is passed, we will inform you via email and put you on our foster list.